Former VISTA Members

 My Brother’s Keeper VISTA Nia Waters is from Baltimore, MD.
 She is the middle child and the only girl of three children.
 Her parents both graduated from West Virginia University and she is a recent graduate of West Virginia University with a Bachelor’s of Science degree in Child Development and Family Studies, Early Childhood Development and Infant/Toddler Education certification.
 She is currently an AmeriCorps VISTA focusing on the My Brother’s Keeper Initiative.
 This initiative focuses primarily on mentoring young African American and minority males in the community.
 These efforts are carried out through the Successful MALE Initiative.
 MALE is an acronym that stands for Men Achieving through Leadership and Engagement.
 The primary focus of this program is to provide a support system academically, socially, professionally, culturally, and personal in order to encourage their growth and development as well rounded individuals.

-Ladies First VISTA Chelsey Franklin is the Ladies First AmeriCorps VISTA serving at the Center for Service and Learning.
+Ladies First VISTA Chelsey Franklin was the Ladies First AmeriCorps VISTA serving at the Center for Service and Learning.
 Chelsey is proud alumni of West Virginia.
-In her undergrad Chelsey received a bachelor’s degree Psychology, with a minor in Women and Gender Studies.
+In her undergrad, Chelsey received a bachelor’s degree Psychology, with a minor in Women and Gender Studies.
 Chelsey is very creative, innovative and has a strong passion for art.
 She tries to incorporate her creativity in all that she does, even when doing service.
 Service has always been a major aspect of her life.
 Chelsey believes that service is a lifestyle, and should be done with a great intent to make a difference.
 Chelsey plans to continue her service and learning as she pursue her masters in Social Work.

 STEM VISTA Erin Greenleaf completed her undergraduate degree at WVU in Animal & Nutritional Science.
 She is currently finishing a Master’s Degree in Animal Physiology.
 Erin is a volunteer foster and trainer with Hearts of Gold Service dogs.
 She loves to read, watch movies with her husband, and work on the farm.

 Having met his wife in 2012, Brian has since moved multiple times and worked in both the outdoor and photography fields.
 In addition to his work as a VISTA, Brian is a member of the Morgantown Bike Board and is working to start his own business in commercial photography.
 Brian currently resides in Morgantown with his wife Sarah.
-He can be reached at firstname.lastname@example.org.